nirv-ai/docs/cfssl/README.md

 create client
 # create arbitrary amount of client certs
 create client 7
+# create a p12 cert for your browser so you can access service UIs over https
+# you will need to provide an arbitrary password
+# you will need to install the p12 cert into your browser
+create p12 client-0

 # create arbitrary amount of client certs specifying options
 # total ca_cn ca_name cert_name config_name
 create client 77 mesh.nirv.ai ca client client.cfssl.json
+# p12 cert specifying the ca_cn
+create p12 client-0 mesh.nirv.ai

 ### CLI CERT
 # create 1 cli cert and save as cli-0{-key}.{pem,csr}